-Bollos pelones are Venezuelan cornmeal cakes that are made with water, sugar, and cornmeal.
-To make bollos pelones, the cornmeal is combined with water and sugar and cooked in a saucepan.
-Once it’s thickened, the bollos pelones are formed into balls and left to cool.
+Bollos pelones are Venezuelan corn flour dumplings that are made with water, sugar, and cornmeal, filled with ground pork or beef and tomato sauce.
+To make bollos pelones, the harina pan (corn flour) is combined with water and sugar.
+Once it’s thickened, the bollos pelones are filled, formed into balls and cooked.

-Following the tradition, bollos pelones are typically served with cheese or cream.
+Following the tradition, bollos pelones served with tomato sauce on top.
 However, they can also be enjoyed on their own as a delicious and satisfying snack.

 Bollos pelones are a delicious and versatile dish that can be enjoyed in many different ways.
-If you’re looking for something sweet and tasty, they are definitely a delicious option.
+If you’re looking for something quick and tasty, they are definitely a delicious option.